Child Custody Attorney – Free Consult

 How do I get custody?
 I want custody of my child?
 Can I get custody of my children?
-Child custody has many components.
-Some of the legal terms used to further clarify child custody include:
+Child custody has many components and can be referred to as either joint, sole or primary custody.
+There are two types of custody; legal and physical custody.

 Joint Child Custody